What can your CFA exam results charts tell you? More than you may think.

 This is naturally due to fewer questions per chart (i.e. smaller sample size), and sometimes with a wider dispersion of responses.

-Looking at the chart above, although both score boxes show the same score, the score on the right is much closer to the 90th percentile line, showing a better performance than the one on the left.
+Looking at the chart above, although both score boxes show the same score, the score on the right has a narrower confidence interval and therefore performed better than the score on the left.

 How to identify topics to focus on and ways to improve